 As for O2, you can roam with 5G speeds in loads of European destinations, including parts of France, Italy, Germany, Spain, Austria, Greece, and others.

-While iD Mobile offers inclusive 5G roaming in parts of Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Ireland, Italy (including San Marino), Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Romania, Slovakia, Spain, Sweden, and Ukraine.
+While iD Mobile offers inclusive 5G roaming in parts of Austria, Belgium, Bulgaria, Croatia, Cyprus, Denmark, Estonia, the Faroe Islands, Finland, France, Germany, Gibraltar, Greece, Hungary, Iceland, Ireland, Italy (including San Marino), Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Spain, Sweden, and Ukraine.

-You can also roam with 5G speeds in parts of Australia, China, Egypt, Hong Kong, India, Israel, Kuwait, Malaysia, Nigeria, Oman, Qatar, Saudi Arabia, Singapore, South Africa, South Korea, Switzerland, and the US, on iD Mobile, though it’s not inclusive/free for these non-European destinations.
+You can also roam with 5G speeds in parts of Australia, Bahrain, Brazil, Brunei, China, Egypt, Ethiopia, Georgia, Hong Kong, India, Indonesia, Israel, Jordan, Kenya, Kuwait, Malaysia, the Maldives, Nigeria, Oman, Puerto Rico, Qatar, Saudi Arabia, Singapore, South Africa, South Korea, Switzerland, Taiwan, Thailand, UAE, and the US, on iD Mobile, though it’s not inclusive/free for these non-EU destinations.

 Given that iD Mobile allows 5G roaming both in and out of Europe, and that European roaming is included at no extra cost, we’re giving this network the win.